Mission & Vision

 In 2016, Liz was one of the founding members of Our Daily Bread Food Pantry and had co-led the continual expansion of the pantry over the past several years.
 Together with the other founders, she was recognized as Marco Island Civic Association’s 2017 Humanitarian of the Year award.

-In addition to her work with the Pantry in hunger relief, Liz serves as Vice Chair of the Greater Marco Long Term Recovery Group, formed after Hurricane Irma, to maximize the effectiveness of relief efforts in dealing with future natural disasters.
-In 2022 Liz was trained as a court-appointed Guardian ad Litem.
-She and her husband serve as pro-bono advocates for children in the 20th Judicial Circuit- Collier County, FL.
+In addition to her work with the Pantry in hunger relief, Liz currently serves as Treasurer of the Collier Disaster Alliance (CDA), formed after Hurricane Irma, to maximize the effectiveness of relief efforts in dealing with future natural disasters.
+In 2022 Liz was certified as a court-appointed Guardian ad Litem.
+She and her husband serve as volunteer advocates for children in the 20th Judicial Circuit- Collier County, FL.

 Albert Benarroch was raised in Chicago and feels blessed to call Marco Island his home.
 He lives here with his wife Yvette, and their 2 children Zachary (17) and Danny (15) and their two golden retrievers named Rocky and Lucky.
 Al and his wife Yvette are the proud owners of Affordable Landscaping Service & Design, LLC; a business that has been serving the Marco Island community since 1996 and specializes in landscape design, landscape maintenance, tree trimming, irrigation design & repairs, paver installation, fertilization and pest control services.
 Al has over 46 years of experience in the landscaping industry.
 His passion is helping his clients discover how they can beautify their landscape, creating that unique outdoor space and connecting with customers throughout the landscaping projects.
 Al also loves being able to provide customers true value through both the relationship and the level of service Affordable Landscaping Service & Design, LLC provides.
 Al and his wife Yvette believe that nothing is more rewarding than giving back to the community, so they always make time to get involved with groups and organizations that help the community and those in need.
 Al is Vice President of Manatee Rifle & Archery Club and Past 2nd Vice President of JCMI.
 Al enjoys helping others, fishing, hunting, traveling and spending time with his family.